Vonalex99/erasmus-sds/README.md

 - Kilian (Product Owner) is responsible for:

-- Debora (Developper) is responsible for:
+- Debora (Developer) is responsible for:
+  - The platform's design

-- Alexandre (Developper) is responsible for:
+- Alexandre (Developer) is responsible for:

 ## Communication strategies